eBooks

 ISBN: 0-9745140-1-2

-Great introduction in the various ways to implement unit
+Great introduction in the various ways to implement unit tests

 Venkat Subramaniam, Andy Hunt